crownstone/bluenet/docs/BEHAVIOUR.md

 The `BehaviourStore` can generate a hash that can be used to verify if an application is up to date.
 The data that is hashed is as in the following table.
 The hashing algorithm used is [Fletcher32](https://en.wikipedia.org/wiki/Fletcher%27s_checksum).
 As this algorithm is based on 16-bit integer array as input each entry in the table below is padded with 0x00 at the end if its length is uneven.

+Only indices with non empty behaviours are used to calculate the master hash.

 Type | Name | Length
 --- | --- | ---
 uint8 | Index0 | 1 (padded with 0x00)